bird-house/birdhouse-deploy/birdhouse/docker/geoserver/README.rst

 A simple docker container that runs Geoserver influenced by this docker
 recipe: https://github.com/eliotjordan/docker-geoserver/blob/master/Dockerfile
-and modified for the PAVICS Project.
+and modified for the Birdhouse Project.

 The actual Geoserver is 2.9.3.
 The geoserver data directory rest on the host and must be mapped on /opt/geoserver/data_dir (container)